GitLab (public preview)

-Integrate Monte Carlo with your Gitlab to gain visibility into code impact on your data
+Integrate Monte Carlo with your GitLab to gain visibility into code impact on your data

 Overview

-The Gitlab integration allows customers to
+The GitLab integration allows customers to

-1. Reduce time to resolution by easily checking potentially relevant pull requests ("merge requests" in Gitlab) in the context of an incident via PRs overlaid on incident charts.
+1. Reduce time to resolution by easily checking potentially relevant pull requests ("merge requests" in GitLab) in the context of an incident via PRs overlaid on incident charts.

-2. Prevent data issues by seeing an impact report with the potentially impacted tables/reports for a pull request via a message from MC-Gitlab bot (requires dbt integration).
+2. Prevent data issues by seeing an impact report with the potentially impacted tables/reports for a pull request via a message from MC-GitLab bot (requires dbt integration).

 3. Get code change context on tables via reviewing recent pull request history on the asset page.